-Meet the youth taking part in this year’s Positive Peace workshops, a joint project by Rotary International and the Institute for Economics & Peace.
+Meet the post-war Colombia youth taking part in this year’s Positive Peace workshops, a joint project by Rotary International and IEP.

 At the country level, there is a Truth Commission, a system for transitional justice, special investigations, and several programmes for coca substitution and the reintegration of guerilla fighters.
 There are debates, impatience, and controversies.
 There are lots of institutions, but still so many vacuums.

 At another level, here in the workshop room, there is more than anything a group of youths who are taking action to build the Colombia they dream of.
 Dynamic, creative, hard-working leaders who are creating hope, a safeguard against falling back into the despair of violence they’ve all experienced one way or another.